TobyMercer/Automating-frequentist-NMA-with-ML/README.md

 Despite these differences, the overall conclusions regarding the relative effectiveness of the interventions are consistent, with "No contact" being identified as the worst intervention in both analyses.
 Further investigation using a Bayesian approach and a detailed comparison with the methodology employed in Higgins 2012 would provide a more comprehensive understanding of the ranking differences.

 ## Dependencies

+### Python Dependencies
-The following dependencies are required to run the code in this project:
+The following Python dependencies are required to run the code in this project:

 - Python (version 3.6 or higher)
 - NumPy